angelfraga/advent-calendar/README.md

 Animate the modal when opened.
 Automatically open the current day and show the modal in a fancy animation.
 Make snow!

+# Quick Start

+- Make sure you have installed Node in your computer.
+- Open terminal in root folder
+- Run `npm install`
+- Run `npm start`